Skip to main content

 Staircase Renovation in Gwinnett County, GA

 The staircase is the first thing guests see in most Gwinnett County homes.
-We replace carpet treads with hardwood, refinish worn treads, and upgrade balusters and handrails — all timed to match your floor project.
+We install custom wood stair treads in place of carpet, refinish worn treads, and upgrade balusters and handrails — all timed to match your floor project.

 Timeline